 Harvesting and Storing Methods for Growing Cabbage In Pots:

-- Harvesting period of Cabbage is 95-150days.
+- The harvesting period of Cabbage is 95-150days.
 Heads of Cabbage take 7 to 8 weeks to mature.

-- Cabbage can be harvested when heads matures, Cabbages sown in Spring are harvested in November month.
+- Cabbage can be harvested when heads mature, Cabbages sown in Spring are harvested in November month.

 - Harvest the Cabbage heads before they split or if you see any splitting.

-- Harvest the Cabbages using g sharp knife to harvest Cabbage head, sharp knife without damaging the plant.
+- Harvest the Cabbages using g sharp knife to harvest the Cabbage head, a sharp knife without damaging the plant.